 What we do

 Cascadia Wildlands is a grassroots conservation organization known for its innovative and effective campaigns.
-Our eight-person staff, active board of directors and advisory board, and dedicated volunteers accomplish a great deal with limited resources through advocacy, outreach, education, and litigation.
+Our seven-person staff, active board of directors and advisory council, and dedicated volunteers, accomplish a great deal with limited resources through advocacy, outreach, education, and litigation.
 Our work is sustained by generous people like you, local businesses, grant-making foundations, and inspiring fundraising events.

 Where we work